On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-A consequence of the formulas \eqref{formulas} is that $\order \CH_n^1$ and $\order \CH_n^2$ do not depend on the $\Z_p$-extension $K/k$, assumed to be ramified at the $p$-places from some explicit layers (which applies in particular to $k^\cyc$ and $k^\acyc$).
+A consequence of expressions \eqref{formulas} is that $\order \CH_n^1$ and $\order \CH_n^2$ do not depend on the $\Z_p$-extension $K/k$, assumed to be ramified at the $p$-places from some explicit layers (which applies in particular to $k^\cyc$ and $k^\acyc$).
 Of course, it will be necessary to study $\order \CH_n^3$ to see if it is random or if some general property holds for all $K/k$ or not.
-We shall give more details and consequences of the above theorem, applied to improve some results of classical contexts.
+We shall give more details and consequences of the above theorem, to improve some classical results.